-Recent declarations on the future of infrastructure investment have suggested the UK, and indeed world infrastructure is in for a boom period as governments decarbonise and invest in public services after 30 years of underinvestment.
+Recent declarations on the future of infrastructure investment have suggested the UK construction industry, and indeed world infrastructure is in for a boom period as governments decarbonise and invest in public services after 30 years of underinvestment.

 Analysis of our planning pipeline suggests a strong next couple of years for the infrastructure and public sectors.
 After that things become more uncertain.
 Recently planners have been focused on bringing forward “shovel ready” projects.
 Which is great but it makes it difficult to understand the longer-term trajectory and for firms to make investment and strategy decisions.

 Climate Change Is Here